 9. Bring a scarf or pack a modest outfit.

 Many of the temples throughout Southeast Asia require modest dress.
 This means covered shoulders and knees (and sometimes ankles).
-You can either pack a scarf or sarong to help cover up when needed, wear linen pants that keep you cool but cover you up, or wear a maxi dress, like this airy one that I wore that was light but modest.
+You can either pack a scarf or sarong to help cover up when needed, wear linen pants that keep you cool but cover you up, or wear a maxi dress.

 10. Grab is better than Uber.